Only One Commitment?

 4. Respect for Property:

 In the Old Testament, God was very specific about how people were to respect each other’s property.
 His laws demonstrate that He deems a person’s property worthy of respect (Ex.
-22: 9-15; Lev.
+22:9-15; Lev.
 6:3, 4; Lev.
-25:10), not because of the material value, but because of the value we place on the owner.
+25:10), not because of its material value, but because of the value we place on the owner.
 Jesus taught that if you have not been trustworthy with someone else’s property, who will give you property of your own (Luke 16:12)?
-Looks like there won't be anymore jumping on furniture or throwing toys :)!
+Looks like there won't be any jumping on furniture or throwing toys :)!
+Looks like we might encourage using the property for its intended purpose rather than as a jungle gym.
+What a difference that could make in your home, and those your child visits.💛🌷

 With Christ and the Gospel at the center, there are three overarching truths in all these scriptures.
 1. God sets the standard, 2.
 God wants less thought of self, and 3.
 God wants more respect for others.
 All in all, these are earmarks of Christian love.